Biden would push for less reliance on nukes for defense

 Days later, Richard said China could become a peer “by the end of the decade, if not sooner.”
 But other estimates suggest a slower pace.
 The Pentagon recently said Beijing may double its nuclear stockpile over the next 10 years, which would still leave it far behind the U.S.

-“Our nuclear now is in the best shape it’s been in decades,” the president said this month, although the military said the arsenal's main components are so old they are long past due for replacement.
-He has boasted in broad, sometimes cryptic, terms of U.S. nuclear advances, telling journalist Bob Woodward in 2019 that he had built a secret nuclear weapon that neither Russian nor China knew about.
+“Our nuclear now is in the best shape it’s been in decades,” the president said this month, although the military said the arsenal’s main components are long past due for replacement.
+But in 2019, he boasted in broad terms, telling journalist Bob Woodward that he had built a secret nuclear weapon that neither Russian nor China knew about.

 If reelected, Trump would be expected to stay on his path of modernizing the nuclear arsenal, which has bipartisan support in Congress despite growing budget pressures.
 Less clear is how Trump would approach nuclear arms control, including the problem of North Korea’s unconstrained arsenal.
 His administration has walked away from one arms control deal with Russia and balked at extending an Obama-era strategic nuclear treaty with Russia that Biden says he would keep in place.